ezlage/CertGetter/docs/linux-like-tutorial.md

 	In some cases it may be necessary to invoke **nginx** or **apachectl** using the full path.

+6. Now, just configure your TLS/SSL based services and applications to load the public and private key files from **/etc/certgetter**!

 7. Done, but keep an eye on **/root/certgetter/certgetter.log** file!
 Also, remember to contribute by reporting problems or suggesting improvements.

 ### License, credits, feedback and donation